moveis-simonetti/php-apache-oci8-composer/README.md

 # php-apache-oci8-composer
-Our docker image with php 8.0, apache and composer 2, but no newrelic yet
+Our docker image with php 8.0, apache and composer 2